ajonesb/React-Landing-Page-Interface/README.md

 * *Section: All the latest:* Each image in this section should display in a modal on click.
 * *Section: Answer your body's needs:* These items should be links to new pages.

-## Review Criteria
+## Criteria
-We are looking for your ability to give life to static designs.
-During that process consider:
+This react component static design process considers:
 * *Project structure:* Clean project and logical traversal.
 * *JavaScript:* Efficiency of code and efficacy in bringing the design to life.
 * *Interface:* Semantic markup and styling.